Real-World Economics Review

-Real-World Economics Review is a peer-reviewed open access academic journal of heterodox economics published by the "Post-Autistic Economics Network" since 2000.
-Since 2011 it is associated with the World Economics Association.
+Real-World Economics Review is a peer-reviewed open access academic journal of heterodox economics published by the "Post-Autistic Economics Network".
 It was known formerly as the Post-Autistic Economics Review and the Post-Autistic Economics Newsletter.
 Previous issues are archived on its website.
 Two sister journals from the same publisher are Economic Thought and World Economics Review.

-The journal is part of the post-autistic economics movement, and, as such, heavily criticizes neoclassical economics.
+First published as a newsletter in September 2000, the journal associated with the World Economics Association in 2011.
+Presently it publishes articles focused on economic, political, and social issues.
+As it is part of the post-autistic economics movement, it heavily criticizes neoclassical economics.
 It accepts contributions from diverse schools of economic thought.